leonicolas/computer-8bits/README.md

 The ALU executes the arithmetic (sum, subtract, multiplication, division) and logic (and, or, xor, not, comparison) operations inside the processor.
 In my processor, the ALU is directly connected to the registers A and B to use them as source to perform the operations.

-For this first processor version, I will only implement the ALU sum and subtraction operations, reserving the other operations for a future version.
+For this first processor version, I will only implement the sum and subtraction operations, reserving the other operations for a future version.

 ![The ALU](images/alu_8bits.png)